ncbi-nlp/PhenoTagger/README.md

 - --trainfile, -t, help="the training file"
 - --devfile, -d, help="the development set file.
 If don't provide the dev file, the training will be stopped by the specified EPOCH"
-- --modeltype, -m, help="the deep learning model type (cnn or biobert?)"
+- --modeltype, -m, help="the deep learning model type (cnn, biobert, or bioformer?)"
 - --output, -o, help="the output folder of the model"

 Example: